 Crashes involving large trucks such as semis and 18-wheelers are among the most dangerous on Texas highways.
 The number of people who died in truck accidents has increased nearly 9 percent, according to the most recent federal data.
 Unfortunately, each year, Texas ranks among the states with the highest number of truck accidents causing serious injuries and deaths.
-If you or a loved one has been injured in an 18-wheeler accident or semi-trailer crash, the Tyler truck wreck attorneys at Roberts & Roberts are committed to helping.
+If you or a loved one has been injured in an 18-wheeler accident or semi-trailer crash, the Texas truck wreck attorneys at Roberts & Roberts are committed to helping.

-Texas Truck Accident Statistics For Tyler & Longview
+Truck Accident Statistics For Texas

 Semi trucks and tractor-trailers pose a threat to other motorists on Texas highways because of their sheer size.
 In Texas, 448 people were killed in crashes involving 18-wheelers and other commercial vehicles.
-When a tractor-trailer weighing up to 80,000 pounds collides with a passenger vehicle weighing a few thousands pounds, the laws of physics favor the truck.
+When a tractor-trailer weighing up to 80,000 pounds collides with a passenger vehicle weighing a few thousand pounds, the laws of physics favor the truck.
 Occupants of other vehicles involved in collisions with 18-wheelers suffer the brunt of the injuries, regardless of who caused the accident.

 Tyler is the county seat of Smith County, which had 320 crashes involving large trucks such as flatbeds, semis, tanker trucks and other heavy trucks in 2010, according to the Texas Department of Transportation.
 The accidents caused 90 serious injuries and six fatalities.

-Longview is located Gregg and Harrison counties.
+Longview is located in both Gregg and Harrison counties.
 Collectively, Gregg and Harrison counties had 5 deaths and 96 people with serious injuries in crashes involving tractor-trailers and other commercial vehicles in 2010, according to the Texas DOT.
 A number of those accidents were caused by avoidable truck driver errors.

 If a collision with an 18-wheeler has turned your life upside down, the truck accident lawyers at Roberts & Roberts are committed to helping.